coqlover/seaverify/README.md

 + Verification of properties on before/after values of arguments of the functions of your program: `@enforce(lambda before, after: after.n == before.n + 1)` -> here `before.n` is the value of n before the function is called, and `after.n` is the value of n after the function is called.
 Check the file `examples/calculator.py` for an example.
 + Assumptions of properties on before values of arguments of the functions of your program: `@assume(lambda before: before.n >= 0)` -> here `before.n` is the value of n before the function is called, and this property is assumed to be true.
 This is useful if you know it's true, but don't spend compute time to assert it.
 Check the file `examples/assume.py` for an example.
 + Verification of invariants on the state of your program: `@invariant(lambda state: state.n >= 0)` -> here `state.n` is the value of n at every function call.
 It verifies, for every instruction of your program, that if the invariant is true before a function call, it will be true after the function call.
 I think I misunderstood how programs works in Solana, so this may not be very useful.
 Check the file `examples/invariant.py` for an example.
++ Symbolic testing.
+Create test functions, and insert `seaverify_assert` to assert something.
+These test functions take any number of argument, and seaverify will guarantee that: for every possible value of every argument, each assertion is true.
+Check the file `examples/hello world.py` and `examples/calculator.py` for an example.

 ## Non-features